Reduction or enhancement of stellarator turbulence by impurities

-Moreover, W7-X has also brought to the forefront other questions to which less importance has traditionally been given.
-Due to the successful reduction of neoclassical losses, turbulence has become, in general, the main transport channel.
+W7-X has also brought to the forefront other questions to which less importance has traditionally been given.
+Because of the successful reduction of neoclassical losses, turbulence has become, in general, the main transport channel.
 In standard ECRH W7-X plasmas, power balance analyses show that heat fluxes are predominantly turbulent throughout the entire plasma volume \cite{Bozhenkov_nf_2020}.
-In those scenarios a stiff turbulent heat transport has been pointed out as the reason why the core ion temperature clamps at $T_{i0}\lesssim 1.5$ keV, which is considerably lower than the values predicted by neoclassical theory.
+In those scenarios a stiff turbulent heat transport has been pointed out as the reason why the core ion temperature clamps at approximately $1.5$ keV, which is considerably lower than the values predicted by neoclassical theory.
 So far, a higher core ion temperature has only been achieved in high performance scenarios with reduced turbulence, where the neoclassical optimization of W7-X has been experimentally confirmed \cite{Beidler_nature_2021}.
 Such scenarios have been transiently reached by means of series of cryogenic pellet injections, which increase the density gradient of the main species and moves the operation point from a region in the space of profile gradients where ion-temperature-gradient (ITG) turbulence is close to be maximal to a region where it is significantly attenuated.
-This mechanism for reducing turbulence has been confirmed by means of numerical simulations \cite{Xanthopoulos_prl_2020} and is demonstrated to be particularly efficient in W7-X, in comparison with other stellarator configurations \cite{Thienpondt_ISHW_2022}.
+This mechanism for reducing turbulence has been confirmed by means of numerical simulations \cite{Xanthopoulos_prl_2020} and is demonstrated to be particularly efficient in W7-X, in comparison with other stellarator configurations \cite{Thienpondt_submitted_2024}.
 Since steady state operation is one of the main advantages of the stellarator concept, as well as a central goal of the W7-X project, the identification of additional mechanisms that mitigate turbulent heat losses beyond a transient phase is, therefore, pressingly required.
-In this Letter, we report on the role of impurities as a highly efficient actuator on stellarator turbulence.
-We have found that impurities can reduce or enhance the turbulent fluctuations and associated heat transport.
-The impurity density, mass and charge can modify the strength of these effects.
-This work emphasizes, on the one hand, the great potential of injecting impurities and controlling its content towards improving the plasma performance in stellarators.
+In this Letter, we report on the role of impurities as a highly efficient actuator on turbulence.
+In order to assess the universality of the effects found, the Large Helical Device (LHD, Japan) and ITER are also considered.
+We have found that impurities can reduce or enhance the turbulent fluctuations and associated ion heat transport.
+In the three devices, an optimal concentration is found that minimizes the ion heat flux.
+Moreover, among the three, only W7-X exhibits a remarkable reduction in electron heat transport, mirroring the trend observed for the ion heat flux with varying impurity content.
+This work emphasizes the great potential of injecting impurities and controlling its concentration toward improving the plasma performance.
 Moreover, it also warns about conditions where impurities increase the turbulent heat losses.